iafisher/venice/docs/reference.md

 ## Implementation
-The Venice implementation comprises two programs: `vnc`, which compiles Venice programs to bytecode, and `vnvm`, which runs bytecode programs.
+The reference implementation of Venice comprises two programs: `vnc`, which compiles Venice programs to bytecode, and `vnvm`, which runs bytecode programs.

 ### The Venice bytecode format
 TODO(2021-07-04)